CIGNA Medical Plans

-- A new plan, the CIGNA HDHP/HSA (High Deductible Health Plan with a Health Savings Account) is available, as of July 1, 2013, to active employees who are not enrolled in another health plan, including Medicare Part A and/or Part B.
+- The CIGNA HDHP/HSA (High Deductible Health Plan with a Health Savings Account) became available on July 1, 2013, to active employees who are not enrolled in another health plan, including Medicare Part A and/or Part B.

-- CIGNA has made some changes to its processing of in-network lab coverage.
-In most instances, you should not experience any issues, as your physician automatically sends your lab work to the correct CIGNA-participating lab.
+- For CIGNA in-network lab coverage, in most instances, your physician will automatically send your lab work to the correct CIGNA-participating lab.
 However, if the in-network provider sends your lab work to a non-participating vendor, the claim will be processed at the out-of-network level or will not be covered at all (if you are enrolled in an in-network only plan).
 As such, we strongly recommend that you notify your provider of the participating labs whenever you utilize these services.
 The following offers some guidance on how to best handle these services:

 What you need to do when lab work is warranted:

 - Find network labs by going to www.myCIGNA.com or calling the number on your CIGNA ID card.